 Expert Opinion“At Irwin Mitchell, we believe in building strong links within the communities in which we work and supporting good local causes.

 “Beacon does incredible work across the West Midlands and its Beacon Butler helps make golf accessible to a number of people who simply would not be able to play otherwise.
 We are very proud to lend our support to the tournament and look forward to watching the action on the day.”
-Eleanor Giblin - Solicitor
+Eleanor Giblin - Senior Associate

 Mark Butler, Director of the Mark Butler Golfing Academy, said: “Our annual pan disability golf day is a great social event and always proves popular.
 This year will mark our third tournament.
 We are really thankful to Irwin Mitchell for its generosity.
 The money will make a real difference in helping those living with a disability take up golf and provide specialised training.”

 Beacon is a well-established West Midlands charity which was founded in the Black Country and has since expanded.
 The charity makes a visible difference to people living with sight loss and helps raise awareness of the importance of eye health.